 Before being a FE-HE coordinator, Nigel was a police officer with Lancashire Constabulary for 33 years, when he received numerous awards, including the Community Police Officer of the Year award, and commendations for consistently good police work and setting up multi-agency partnership teams, projects and initiatives which received both national and international recognition.
 In the latter part of his police career, Nigel worked as a Sergeant in the Counter Terrorism Branch, when he provided support to a number of vulnerable individuals who were at risk of being radicalised and becoming terrorists, successfully preventing them from getting involved by guiding them down a different path.

 Hifsa previously worked at Staffordshire University, where she completed her Masters in Philosophy before taking up the role of Equality and Diversity Officer and then Stakeholder Engagement Manager.
-Hifsa chairs Communities Against Crimes of Hate, West Midlands Regional Board Member of Tell MAMA, Remembering Srebrenica and a Trustee of Nisa-Nashim.
+Hifsa is a Trustee of the Tim Parry Johnathan Ball Peace Foundation, a Trustee of Nisa-Nashim, a founding member of the Armed Forces Muslim Forum and a member of the Association of British Muslims.
+She has engaged extensively with the further and higher education sector since taking up this role in 2013 and has a particular interest around welfare and pastoral care of students on campus.
+She speaks regularly at national conferences and has made a number of media appearances speaking out about Prevent.
 In 2011 Hifsa was appointed a Deputy Lieutenant of Staffordshire and received an MBE in her Majesty’s New Year’s Honours List for services to community cohesion.